Symptoms of tinea capitis include a dry patch of scale, a patch of hair loss, or both on the scalp.

-Tinea capitis may cause a dry scaly rash that may be somewhat itchy, a patch of hair loss (alopecia), or both.
+Tinea capitis may cause a dry scaly rash that may be somewhat itchy, a patch of hair loss (alopecia Alopecia (Hair Loss) Hair loss, also called alopecia, can occur on any part of the body.
+Hair loss that occurs on the scalp is generally called baldness.
+Hair loss is often of great concern to people for cosmetic... read more ), or both.
 One type of fungus causes "black dot" ringworm, in which hair shafts break at the scalp surface.
-Another type of fungus causes "gray patch" ringworm, in which hair shafts break above the surface, leaving short stubs.
+Another type of fungus causes "gray patch" ringworm, in which hair shafts break above the scalp surface, leaving short stubs.
 Tinea capitis may sometimes cause flaking that resembles dandruff.

-Sometimes a type of ultraviolet light (called a Wood light) is shined on the scalp to distinguish the type of fungus.
+Sometimes a type of ultraviolet light (called a Wood light Wood light (black light) Doctors can identify many skin disorders simply by looking at the skin.
+A full skin examination includes examination of the scalp, nails, and mucous membranes.
+Sometimes the doctor uses a hand-held... read more ) is shined on the scalp to distinguish the type of fungus.

-Doctors may also do a culture (the process of growing an organism in a laboratory for identification) of the samples or of material taken from a kerion.
+Doctors may also do a culture Culture Doctors can identify many skin disorders simply by looking at the skin.
+A full skin examination includes examination of the scalp, nails, and mucous membranes.
+Sometimes the doctor uses a hand-held... read more (the process of growing an organism in a laboratory for identification) of the samples or of material taken from a kerion.

-In children, treatment of tinea capitis involves an antifungal drug called terbinafine taken by mouth for 4 weeks.
-Griseofulvin is an alternative drug for children.
+In children, treatment of tinea capitis involves an antifungal medication called terbinafine taken by mouth.
+Griseofulvin is an alternative medication for children.

 An antifungal cream can be applied to the scalp to prevent spread, especially to other children, until the tinea capitis is cured.
 Prescription-strength selenium sulfide shampoo should also be used at least twice a week.
 Children may attend school during treatment.
-(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs).)
+(See also table .)

-In adults, tinea capitis treatment is with the antifungal drug terbinafine or itraconazole taken by mouth.
-How long treatment is needed depends on the drug used.
+In adults, treatment of tinea capitis is with the antifungal medication terbinafine or itraconazole taken by mouth.
+How long treatment is needed depends on the medication used.
 Selenium sulfide shampoo is also sometimes used in adults.

 For severely inflamed areas and for a kerion, doctors may prescribe a short course of a corticosteroid such as prednisone taken by mouth to lessen symptoms and perhaps reduce the chance of scarring.